N0Soull/Discord-SelfBot/README.md

 ## Project Status

-`finished and ready to use but some small bug fixes are still needed`
+`finished and ready to use, if you encounter some errors or bugs feel free to open new issue`

 ## Installation